Semi-universality of CFT$_d$ entropy at large spin: Details of the black hole phase

 where the extremization over $\lambda_2$ enforces the relationship between $\beta$ and $r_+$.

 In this brief subsection we will verify that \eqref{entropygn} and \eqref{partfnygn} are indeed related via \eqref{intent}.
-In other words we demonstrate that
+In other words, we demonstrate that

-Our demonstration proceeds as follows.
 We start with the RHS of \eqref{extpf}, and perform the extremization w.r.t. $\beta$.
 This sets $\lambda_2= \tau_s$ (so we have also effectively performed the extremization over $\lambda_2$) and the RHS of \eqref{extpf} reduces to

 The extremization over $r_+$ now gives